TEXT - Fitch affirms Comcast Corp 'BBB+' issuer default rating

 --Comcast would need to demonstrate that its operating profile will not

-materially decline in the face of competition and less than robust housing and
+materially decline in the face of competition and poor housing and employment

-Comcast's management including, but not limited to, the company adopting a more
+of Comcast's management including, but not limited to the company adopting a

 activity, that drive leverage beyond 2.75x in the absence of a credible